 In the past, we produced most of our products on a custom order basis rather than pursuant to large contracts that require production on a large volume basis.
-Accordingly, other than the commercial manufacture of products by our Product and License segment, we have no experience manufacturing products in large volumes.
+Accordingly, other than the commercial manufacture of products by our Products and Licensing segment, we have no experience manufacturing products in large volumes.
 Because our experience in large scale manufacturing is limited, we may encounter unforeseen difficulties in our efforts to manufacture other products or materials in commercial quantities or have to rely on third-party contractors over which we may not have direct control to manufacture our products.
-For example, we may need to develop or in-license Trimetasphere nanomaterial purification and isolation technology, which would result in manufacturing delays or shortfalls.
 We may also encounter difficulties and delays in manufacturing our products for any of the following reasons:

-- we may need to expand our manufacturing operations, and our production processes may have to change to accommodate this growth; - to increase our manufacturing output significantly, we will have to attract and retain qualified employees, who are in short supply, for the assembly and testing operations; - · we might have to sub-contract to outside manufacturers which might limit our control of costs and processes; and - our manufacturing operations may have to comply with government specifications.
+- we may need to expand our manufacturing operations, and our production processes may have to change to accommodate this growth; - to increase our manufacturing output significantly, we will have to attract and retain qualified employees, who are in short supply, for the assembly and testing operations; - we might have to sub-contract to outside manufacturers which might limit our control of costs and processes; and - our manufacturing operations may have to comply with government or customer-mandated specifications.